A pledge for gender balance across financial services

 employer of choice.

-- Maintaining a diversity levels of 25% of women in the executive team and 43% of women in the line management team in the short-term (>12-months).
+- Maintaining a diversity levels of 25% of women in the management team and 43% of women in the line management team in the short-term (>12-months).

 Bacs has maintained or improved on its target.

-- Working towards an internal target of equal representation (where feasible) at senior executive and line manager level, if vacancies arise in the long-term (<3-5 years).
+- Working towards an internal target of equal representation (where feasible) at senior management and line manager level, if vacancies arise in the long-term (<3-5 years).

 Bacs is continuing to work on this target.